Flightless bird: Origins of flightlessness

 Divergences and losses of flight within ratite lineage occurred right after the K-Pg extinction event wiped out all non-avian dinosaurs and large vertebrates 66 million years ago.
 The immediate evacuation of niches following the mass extinction provided opportunities for Palaeognathes to distribute and occupy novel environments.
 New ecological influences selectively pressured different taxa to converge on flightless modes of existence by altering them morphologically and behaviorally.
 The successful acquisition and protection of a claimed territory selected for large size and cursoriality in Tertiary ancestors of ratites.
 Temperate rainforests dried out throughout the Miocene and transformed into semiarid deserts, causing habitats to be widely spread across the growingly disparate landmasses.
 Cursoriality was an economic means of traveling long distances to acquire food that was usually low-lying vegetation, more easily accessed by walking.
 Traces of these events are reflected in ratite distribution throughout semiarid grasslands and deserts today.

 Gigantism and flightlessness in birds are almost exclusively correlated due to islands lacking mammalian or reptilian predators and competition.
 However, ratites occupy environments that are mostly occupied by a diverse number of mammals.
 It is thought that they first originated through allopatric speciation caused by breakup of the supercontinent Gondwana.
 However, later evidence suggests this hypothesis first proposed by Joel Cracraft in 1974 is incorrect.
 Rather ratites arrived in their respective locations via a flighted ancestor and lost the ability to fly multiple times within the lineage.

 Gigantism is not a requirement for flightlessness.
 The kiwi do not exhibit gigantism, along with tinamous, even though they coexisted with the moa and rheas that both exhibit gigantism.
 This could be the result of different ancestral flighted birds arrival or because of competitive exclusion.
 The first flightless bird to arrive in each environment utilized the large flightless herbivore or omnivore niche, forcing the later arrivals to remain smaller.
 In environments where flightless birds are not present, it is possible that after the K/T Boundary there were no niches for them to fill.
 They were pushed out by other herbivorous mammals.

 New Zealand had more species of flightless birds (including the kiwi, several species of penguins, the takahē, the weka, the moa, and several other extinct species) than any other such location.
-One reason is that until the arrival of humans roughly a thousand years ago, there were no large land predators in New Zealand; the main predators of flightless birds were larger birds.
+One reason is that until the arrival of humans roughly a thousand years ago, there were no large mammalian land predators in New Zealand; the main predators of flightless birds were larger birds.